Jayden-Dollaga/practical-research-/README.md

 * Teaching and learning strategies in programming
 * Student engagement in hands-on programming activities
 * Interaction between students and instructional support
+* Data gathering through survey questionnaires and interviews to assess students’ learning experiences, challenges, and motivation in programming.

 **Output**
 > my progress and not yet finalize